zokradonh/kopano-docker/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
+Please don't post screenshots text blocks such as logfiles or general console output.

 **Additional context**
 Add any other context about the problem here.